-The Career Technical Education Division is responsible for all non- health related skills training in the College service area.
+The Career Technical Education Division is responsible for all nonhealth related skills training in the College service area.
 The Division is tasked with offering comprehensive workforce and community development service training to support the needs of the communities served.
 The Division offers programs of study that lead to Associate in Applied Science (AAS) degrees, long-term certificates, short-term certificates, and certificates of completion.

 The Associate in Applied Science degree is awarded to students who complete the requirements of a specific career or professional program of study.
 These programs of study range from 60 to 76 semester hours in length with approximately 40% of the programs designed to ensure competency in oral and written communication, critical thinking, computer literacy, mathematical principles and/or scientific reasoning.
 The remaining approximately 60% of the program contains courses designed to ensure competency in a specific career field.
 Additional information regarding programs of study in career technical fields can be obtained from this catalog or the specific career technical advisor, who is available to assist students in the advising and registration process.
+Associate in Applied Science degrees are offered in Air Conditioning & Refrigeration Technology; Business Office Management with options in Accounting, Business Management, and Office Administration; Child Development; Computer Science; Design Engineering Technology; Electrical Systems Technology with specializations in Industrial Plant Technician, Automated Manufacturing, Manufacturing Engineering, and Industrial Electronics; Machine Tool Technology; and Vehicle Technology and Repair with options in Automotive Service Excellence, Auto Body Repair, and Diesel Technician.

 Long-term certificates are awarded in most programs where the Associate in Applied Science are offered, as well as other career fields where the AAS degree is not offered.
 Long-term certificates are of varied length from 30 to 60 semester hours depending on the choice of career fields.
 The general education component of the certificate program contains, as a minimum, three semester hours each in written composition, mathematics, computer literacy skills, and speech.
 In general, long-term certificates contain most, if not all, of the technical career courses that are required in the Associate in Applied Science degree.
+Long-term certificates are offered in Air Conditioning & Refrigeration Technology; Business Office Management; Child Development; Cosmetology; Design Engineering Technology; Electrical Systems Technology; Machine Tool Technology; Vehicle Technology and Repair with options in Automotive Service Excellence, Auto Body Repair, and Diesel Technician; and Welding Technology.

 Short-term certificates are available in most career fields where AAS degrees and/or long-term certificates are already offered.
-The short- term certificates vary in length from 9 to 29 semester hours and are designed to allow the student to acquire career training in a short amount of time.
+The short-term certificates vary in length from 9 to 29 semester hours and are designed to allow the student to acquire career training in a short amount of time.
 Only minimal academic education requirements are included.
+Short-term certificates are offered in Automated Manufacturing Technology; Child Development; Computerized Numerical Control; Computer Science with options in Information Technology and A+ Certification; Cosmetology Instructor; Electrical Systems Technology; Industrial Electronics Technician; Industrial Plant Technician; Machine Tool Technology; Manufacturing Engineering; Mining Technology; Renewable Energy Technology; Truck Driver Training; Vehicle Technology and Repair; and Welding Technology.